+In my last post on food I wrote about how there were many different versions of chakchouka – well, that’s nothing compared to the variations of tagine!
 For this lamb tagine it’s best to use the shoulder, neck or shank of the lamb.
 One of the ideas of the dish – as with most stews – is to use the cheaper cuts of meat and render them tender through slow cooking.
 You won’t find two cooks who’ll agree on what exactly should go into a tagine as most follow their own family’s recipe, finely tuned in their ancestor’s kitchens over decades.

 I watched Jamila at our Marrakech riad make this tagine and while I loved the results there are a couple of things that I’d do differently.
 But don’t tell Jamila – she’s a force of nature!
 I like to sweat the onions and the garlic down before adding the meat.
 Then I like to brown the meat as well.
 I think this adds to the flavour of the dish.